earthctzn/craft-frontend/README.md

 # CRAFT-frontend

 Welcome and thank you for using CRAFT!
+A React/Redux web app for locating and reviewing breweries based on the users geolocation.

 ## Getting Started